- Oops!Something went wrong.Please try again later.

-The company reported net sales of $19,318 million, increasing 9% year over year and surpassing the Zacks Consensus Estimate of $18,329.8 million.
-Sales growth was attributed to strength across all segments coupled with robust shipments, pricing and mix.
-Currency headwinds hurt the top line by one percentage point.
+The company reported net sales of $20,338 million, increasing 5% year over year and surpassing the Zacks Consensus Estimate of $19,849 million.
+Sales growth was attributed to strength across all segments coupled with robust volume, pricing and mix.
+Favorable foreign currency aided sales by 1 percentage point.

-Procter Gamble Company The Price, Consensus and EPS Surprise
+Procter & Gamble Company The Price and EPS Surprise

-Selling, general and administrative expenses (SG&A), as a percentage of sales, declined 170 bps from the year-ago quarter core SG&A expenses, to 25.3%.
-Adverse currency negatively impacted SG&A expenses by 10 bps.
-The metric dropped 180 bps on a currency-neutral basis.
-This can be attributable to gains robust sales leverage, and savings from overhead and marketing costs, offset by marketing reinvestments, inflation and other expenses.
+Selling, general and administrative expenses (SG&A), as a percentage of sales, declined 100 bps from the year-ago quarter to 24.3%.
+Adverse currency increased SG&A expenses by 10 bps.
+SG&A expenses declined 110 bps on a currency-neutral basis, owing to 80 bps of savings from overhead and marketing expenses, 100 bps of cost leverage gains due to higher sales, and 40 bps of gain from the sale of real estate.
+This was partly offset by a 90-bps increase in marketing investments, and 20 bps of wage inflation, net of other impacts.

-Moreover, operating margin expanded 300 bps from the year-ago quarter’s core operating margin.
-Unfavorable currency hurt operating margin by 50 bps.
-On a currency-neutral basis, the metric improved 350 bps, driven by 230 bps of total productivity cost savings.
+The operating margin declined 260 bps from the prior-year to 24.7%.
+Unfavorable currency hurt the operating margin by 10 bps.
+On a currency-neutral basis, the operating margin contracted 270 bps.
+The headwinds were partly offset by 180 bps of productivity cost savings (130 bps net of higher transportation costs).

-Furthermore, the company returned $4 billion of cash to its shareholders in the fiscal first quarter.
-This included $2 billion each of dividend payouts and share buybacks.
+The company returned $4,932 million in cash to its shareholders in the fiscal first quarter.
+This included $2,182 million of dividend payouts and $2,750 million of share buybacks.

 Fiscal 2021 Guidance

-Adjusted free cash flow productivity is estimated to be 95% for fiscal 2021.
-In addition to this, the company anticipates returning $15-$17 billion of cash to shareholders in fiscal 2021, including dividend payments of $8 billion.
-It raised its share repurchases outlook to $7-$9 million for fiscal 2021 compared with $6-$8 billion stated earlier.
+Adjusted free cash flow productivity is estimated to be 90% for fiscal 2022.
+The company expects to remain committed to returning cash to shareholders in fiscal 2022.
+It plans to make dividend payments of more than $8 billion along with share repurchases of $7-$9 billion for fiscal 2022.

-Nu Skin Enterprises, Inc. NUS has a long-term earnings growth rate of 6.8% and it currently sports a Zacks Rank #1 (Strong Buy).
+Albertsons Companies, Inc. ACI has a long-term earnings growth rate of 12%.
+The company presently sports a Zacks Rank #1 (Strong Buy).
 You can see the complete list of today’s Zacks #1 Rank stocks here.

-Purple Innovation, Inc. PRPL, with a long-term earnings growth rate of 15%, currently carries a Zacks Rank #2.
+Helen of Troy Limited HELE has a long-term earnings growth rate of 8% and it currently carries a Zacks Rank #2.

 Want the latest recommendations from Zacks Investment Research?
 Today, you can download 7 Best Stocks for the Next 30 Days.
 Click to get this free report

-Nu Skin Enterprises, Inc. (NUS) : Free Stock Analysis Report
+Albertsons Companies, Inc. (ACI) : Free Stock Analysis Report

 To read this article on Zacks.com click here.